bongiozzo/musica_mustdie/output/band_inthewoods.md

 # In the Woods

+Melodic Atmosphere Black Metal

-Дискография
+## Дискография

-"Heart of the Ages" 1995, Metal
+### "Heart of the Ages" 1995, Metal

+1. Yearning The Seeds Of A New Dimension
+2. Heart Of The Ages
+3. ...
+In The Woods
+   a) Prologue
+   b) Moments Of ...
+   c) Epilogue
+4. Mourning The Death Of Aase
+5. Pigeon
+6. The Divirity Of Wisdom
+7. Wotan's Return

+All Songs Written By IN THE WOODS
+Produced & Engineered By Trond & Bjorn Harstad Recorded & Mixed At Star Studio, Iceren, 1995

-"A Return to the Isle of Men" 1996, Metal
+### "A Return to the Isle of Men" 1996, Metal

+1. The Wings Of My Dreamland
+2. Tell De Dode
+3. In The Woods...
+4. Creations Of An Ancient Shape
+5. Wotan'S Return
+6. Heart Of The Ages
+7. Child Of Universal Tounge

+X Botteri, C.M.
+Botteri; Oddvar a:m; Kobro; Synne Diana; B.Berserk; Ovl.
+Svithjod

-"Omnio" 1997, Black Metal
+### "Omnio" 1997, Black Metal

+1. 299 796 KM/S (In The Woods) - 14:46
+  2. I Am Your Flesh (In The Woods) - 7:07
+  3. Kairos!
+(In The Woods) - 3:34
+  4. Weeping Willow (In The Woods) - 11:39
+  5. Omnio?
+(In The Woods) - 11:59
+  6.   -Pre (In The Woods) - 5:54
+  7.   -Bardo (In The Woods) - 8:09
+  8.   -Post (In The Woods)

-"Strange in Stereo" 1999, Progressive
+### "Strange in Stereo" 1999, Progressive

+1. Closing In - 5:41
+  2. Cell - 4:33
+  3. Vanish in the Absence of Virtue - 4:16
+  4. Basement Corridors - 5:18
+  5. Ion - 5:39
+  6. Generally More Worried Than Married - 8:52
+  7. Path of the Righteous - 6:55
+  8. Dead Man's Creek - 7:43
+  9. Titan Transendence - 5:40
+  10. Shelter - :36
+  11. By the Banks of Pandemonium - 7:56

-"Three Times Seven on a Pilgrimage" 2000, Progressive "liveatthecaledonienhall" 2003, Metal
+### "Three Times Seven on a Pilgrimage" 2000, Progressive

+1. Seed Of Sound
+2. Karmakosmik
+3. Epitaph
+4. Empty Room
+5. Let There Be More Light
+6. Child Of Universal Tongue
+7. Soundtrack For Cycoz 1st Ed
+8. White Rabbit
+9. Mourning The Death Of Aase
+10. If It'S In You

+### "liveatthecaledonienhall" 2003, Metal

+CD One:
+1. introducing...
+2. medley on heartworks
+3. heart of the ages
+4. beer
+5. white rabbit
+6. mourning the death of aase
+7. 299.796 km/s
+8. i am your flesh
+9. kairos
+10. weeping willow
+11. omnio (pre)

+CD Two
+1. omnio (bardo+post)
+2. empty room
+3. don’t care
+4. dead man’s creek
+5. karmakosmik
+6. path of the righteous
+7. titan transcendence
+8. epitaph
+9. closing in

-"Pure" 2016, Progressive
+### "Pure" 2016, Progressive

+1. Pure
+2. Blue Oceans Rise (Like a War)
+3. Devil's at the Door
+4. The Recalcitrant Protagonist
+5. The Cave of Dreams
+6. Cult of Shining Stars
+7. Towards the Black Surreal
+8. Transmission KRS
+9. This Dark Dream
+10. Mysteryof the Constellations

+ Recorded at Woodscave Studio.
+ Mixed and mastered by WSL Studio.

 ## Отношения с другими группами